Karamkb2000/OpenAI_Quiz/README.md

-# Exam Generator using GPT-3.5 and Streamlit
+# Quiz Generator using GPT-3.5 and Streamlit

 Welcome to the Quiz Generator, a powerful tool that leverages the GPT-3.5 language model to create quizzes on any topic of your choice.
 This application is built using Python and Streamlit, making it easy to create, customize, and share quizzes with others.